venkat-3259/webhook-app/readme.txt

 To start the service

+1. Download and unzip the file.
-1. Run webook binary file
+2. Run webook binary file

 Note:
     Maximum Number of attributes and traits can be configured.